 Marc Our Words

 Marco polo is a great game to play during the summer.
-Not only is it a fun game for people of all ages, but it requires no tools other than a group of fun family and friends and a body of water, most typically a pool.
-The game is based on the famous explorer, Marco Polo, who is historically known as one of the first and most famous European explorers to venture to Asia during the late 1200s.
+It’s a fun game for people of all ages, and it requires no tools!
+You just need a group of fun family and friends and a body of water, most typically a pool.
+The game is based on the famous explorer, Marco Polo.
+Marco Polo is historically known as one of the first and most famous European explorers to venture to Asia during the late 1200s.
 In China, he spent 24 years, exploring the entirety of the land and mapping out the Silk Road for all travelers and traders to use.
-Needless to say, both Marco Polo the figure and the game are great things to learn about, so without any further ado, let’s jump right in!
+Needless to say, both Marco Polo the figure and the game are great things to learn about!
+So without any further ado, let’s jump right in!

 As mentioned previously, all you truly need for Marco Polo is a body of water.
 Most people play in a pool.
 We believe that the larger the pool, the better the game will be, but don’t overdo it with an Olympic sized lot.
 If you are playing with smaller children, consider getting flotation devices to help the swimming process and thus even the playing field!